SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_Automation_scripts_as_Visual_Studio_solutions.md

 ## Creating an Automation Script solution

-To create a new Automation script solution containing one dummy Automation script, do the following:
+To create a new Automation script solution containing an initial Automation script, do the following:

+1. Select *File \> New \> Project...* and select *DataMiner Automation Script Solution* from the new project window.
+1. Enter the name of the solution and the location and press *Next*.
+1. Provide the name of the Automaton script and the author and press Create.

+In Visual Studio 2019, perform the following steps:

-1. Select *File \> New \> DataMiner Automation Script Solution...*
+1. Select *File \> New \> DataMiner Automation Script Solution...*)
 1. Enter the name of the solution.
 1. Select the target folder.